BreastFriends/.github/profile/README.md

 # AI4Health.Cro 2025 – Breast Lesion Classification on Mammographic Images

-Welcome to the official GitHub organization for our solution to the AI4Health innovation competition solution.
+Welcome to the official GitHub organization for our solution to the AI4Health innovation competition.

 ## About the Project